xuda1979/texas_holdem_ai_gatc/readme.md

 During training each hand uses a random number of players (between 2 and 10).

+To control the computation device you can use:

+- `--device cpu` to force CPU execution.
+- `--device npu` to target a single NPU.
+- `--npu` to utilize all available NPUs via `DataParallel`.

 3. **Run tests**:
    ```bash
    pytest -q